SreeyuR/BiasGUARRD/README.md

 Set your OpenAI API key by opening `api.key` and copy-pasting your OpenAI API key.

 ## Usage
-To run the framework on a batch of biased conflict prompts:
+To run the framework on a batch of biased conflict prompts (defaulted):

 ```bash
 python mitigation_main.py